+Lady M. Is Banquo gone from court?

 Serv.
-Ay, Madam, but returns again to-night.
+Ay, madam, but returns again to-night:

-Lady M. Say to the king, I would attend his leisure For a few words.
+Lady M. Say to the king, I would attend his

+leisure

+For a few words.

 Serv.
 Madam, I will.
 [Exit.
-Lady M. [Exit.
-Where our desire is got without content: 'T is safer to be that which we destroy, Than by destriuction dwell in doubtful joy.
+Lady M. Nought's had, all's spent, Where our desire is got without content: 'Tis safer to be that which we destroy, Than, by destruction, dwell in doubtful joy.

-Enter Macbeth.

-How now, my lord? why do you keep alone, Of sorriest fancies your companions making, Using those thoughts, which should indeed have died With them they think on?
-Things without all remedy Should be without regard: what 's done is done.
+How now, my lord? why do you keep alone, Of sorriest fancies your companions making?

+Using those thoughts, which should indeed have died

+With them they think on?
+Things without all remedy,

+Should be without regard: what's done, is done.

 Macb.
+We have scotch'd the snake, not kill'd

+it;

-We have scotch'd the snake, not kill'd it: She 'll close, and be herself; whilst our poor malice Remains in danger of her former tooth.
-But let the frame of things disjoint, both the worlds suffer,
+She'll close, and be herself; whilst our poor malice Remains in danger of her former tooth.

+But let the frame of things disjoint, Both the worlds suffer,

-Ere we will eat our meal in fear, and sleep In the affliction of these terrible dreams, That shake us nightly.
-Better be with the dead, Whom we, to gain our peace, have sent to peace, Than on the torture of the mind to lie In restless ecstasy Duncan is in his grave; After life's fitful fever he sleeps well; Treason has done his worst: nor steel, nor poison, Malice domestic, foreign levy, nothing Can touch him further!
-Lady M. Come on:
+Ere we will eat our meal in fear, and sleep In the affliction of these terrible dreams, That shake us nightly: Better be with the dead,

+Whom we, to gain our place, have sent to peace,

+Than on the torture of the mind to lie

+In restless ecstacy.
+Duncan is in his grave;

+After life's fitful fever, he sleeps well;

+Treason has done his worst: nor steel, nor poison,

+Malice domestick, foreign levy, nothing,

+Can touch him further!

-Gentle my lord, sleek o'er your rugged looks; Be bright and jovial among your guests to-night.
+Lady M. Come on; gentle my lord, Sleek o'er your rugged looks; be bright and jovial Among your guests to-night.

 Macb.
-So shall I, love; and so, I pray, be you.
-Let your remembrance apply to Banquo: Present him eminence, both with eye and tongue: Unsafe the while, that we Must lave our honours in these flattering streams, And make our faces vizards to our hearts.
+So shall I, love;

+And so, I pray, be you: let your remembrance

+Apply to Banquo; present him eminence, both

+With eye and tongue: unsafe the while, that we

+Must lave our honours in these flattering streams;

+And make our faces vizards to our hearts,

 Disguising what they are.

 Lady M. You must leave this.
 Macb.
-O! full of scorpions is my mind, dear wife!
-Thou know'st that Banquo, and his Fleance, lives.
-Lady M. But in them nature's copy 's not eterne.
+O, full of scorpions is my mind, dear wife!

+Thou know'st, that Banquo, and his Fleance, lives.

+Lady M. But in them nature's copy's not

+eterne.

 Macb.
-There 's comfort yet; they are assailable: Then be thou jocund.
-Ere the bat hath flown His cloister'd flight; ere to black Hecate's summons The shard-borne beetle, with his drowsy hums, Hath rung night's yawning peal, There shall be done a deed of dreadful note.
-Lady M. What 's to be done?
+There's comfort yet; they are assailable; Then be thou jocund: Ere the bat hath flown His cloister'd flight; ere, to black Hecate's summons,

+The shard-borne beetle, with his drowsy hums,

+Lady M. What's to be done?

 Macb.
-Be innocent of the knowledge, dearest chuck, Till thou applaud the deed.
-Come, seeling night,
+Be innocent of the knowledge, dearest chuck,